lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/05tips/tips.rst

    Latest Beagle Images

 Scroll to the top of the page and you'll see instructions on setting up Wifi.
-The instructions here are based on using +networkctl+
+The instructions here are based on using **networkctl**.

 .. _tips_networkfig: